shadorki/farming-sim-no-mouse-hackathon/README.md

 # Farming Sim

-A vanilla JS web application to simulates farming, built in 48 hours for the Mint Bean No Mouse Hackathon.
+A vanilla JS web application to simulate farming, built in 48 hours for the [Mintbean](https://www.mintbean.io/) No Mouse Hackathon.

 ## Technologies Used
 - Vanilla JavaScript